The Makeba Orr Smith Scholarship

 - Who is this scholarship for?

 - BIPOC interpreters who are not yet nationally certified.
+Applicants must have taken and passed the NIC Knowledge and Ethics exam.

 - What does it cover?